apache/openserverless-cli/patches/README.md

    fork github.com/apache/openwhisk-wskdeploy in github.com/sciabarracom/openwhisk-wskdeploy

-3. git submodule update --init, then add remote orig-auth ian authentication token so you can push it  back then add remote upstream to the original repos to fetch tags then git fetch --all
+3. git submodule update --init, then add remote orig-auth with an url with an authentication token so you can push it  back then add remote upstream to the original repos to fetch tags then git fetch --all